-NBCC ensures all research involving human participants conducted by college researchers adheres to the Tri-Council Policy Statement, Ethical Conduct for Research Involving Humans.
-All researchers who are conducting any research involving human participants (whether institutional, basic or applied) at NBCC must have their research ethically reviewed prior to the commencement of research.
+NBCC ensures that all research involving human participants conducted by college researchers adheres to the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2, 2014).
+All researchers who are conducting any type of research (including institutional research, basic research, or applied research) involving human participants at NBCC must have their research ethically reviewed and cleared prior to the commencement of research.

 Research involving human participants must be directed toward the benefit of humanity and the advancement of knowledge.
 Researchers are to conduct their research as critical and responsible professionals accountable to their research participants, to the society that supports their work, and to their colleagues, students and research institutions.

 The ethics review process is based on three core principles:

 NBCC's Applied Research & Innovation (ARI) officers will assist in:

 - Advising on the procedures of the ethics review application

 - Ensuring proper submission of the ethics review application